International Educational Experience Requirement

 - direct enrollment at a non-US institution abroad in the context of an in-person (not online) course, or

-- UNF internship course INS 4xxx, corresponding to an approved internship with an international focus conducted in the US or abroad involving at least 150 hours.
+- UNF internship course INS4941, corresponding to an approved internship with an international focus conducted in the US or abroad involving at least 150 hours.

-These three credits will generally be validated as part of the 12 hours of major electives required for the major, though in some cases they may correspond to other areas of the program of study, such as the foreign language requirement.
+These three credits will generally be validated as elective credit major, though in some cases they may correspond to other areas of the program of study, such as the foreign language requirement.
 Students must meet with their advisor and/or the director of International Studies when planning this experience, in order to discuss how the credits earned will fit into their program of study, and to complete any needed paperwork.
 This is particularly true for students who will be transferring to UNF credits earned through another institution.